 The best way to explore the Calanques is with your hiking boots.
 If hiking is not your thing but still you don’t want to miss the beauty of the Calanques, jump on a sailboat or on a catamaran and explore this wonderful area from the water.

 The hilltop villages of Provence is a world of hills, small winding roads, beautiful hikes, old stones, stunning panoramas, silence, and definitely one of the most spectacular south of France destinations.

 Why perched villages?
 Simply to protect themselves, because the region – a land of passage between the Italian and Iberian peninsulas – has always been convoked and threatened.

-If Saint Paul or Vence are already popular, there are still many hidden gems waiting to be discovered.
+If Roussillon, Saint Paul, or Vence are already popular, there are still many hidden gems waiting to be discovered.
 Little villages where life is slow and peaceful and the days of rain are rare.